Australian occupation of German New Guinea: Nauru

-The rest of German New Guinea
+Related actions

 Japanese forces were originally told not to occupy islands but following Tanin Yamaya occupying Jaluit Atoll on 29 September Japan decided to occupy the islands not only to destroy the radio stations there but also in search of the east Asia squadron.
 Rota was the last Island occupied by Japanese forces on 21 October, ending the New Guinea campaign.

 Aftermath

-Organized and completed with remarkable speed, the occupation of German New Guinea was significant as the first independent military operation carried out by Australia and the second one for Japan.
+Organized and completed with remarkable speed, the occupation of German New Guinea was significant as the first independent military operation carried out by Australia.

 Lieutenant Hermann Detzner, a German officer with some 20 native policemen, evaded capture in the interior of New Guinea and managed to remain free for the entire war.
 After the Treaty of Versailles of 1919, the victorious Allies divided all German's colonial possessions among themselves.
 German New Guinea became the Territory of New Guinea, a League of Nations Mandate Territory under Australian administration.